|

 That second trip was much less about hitting every museum, and much more about getting lost in the winding streets of Paris’ neighborhoods (my friends who I was traveling with still gripe about the fact that we got “lost” so many times in Paris, to which I would say “is getting lost in Paris a bad thing?”).

-Your decision about where to stay is going to have a relatively big impact on your trip.
 More so than a smaller city where most things are walkable, which is certainly not the case here.

-Our intention is that, by the end of it all, you’ll have the information you need to choose the perfect place to stay based on your particular style, budget, and preferences.
+Our intention is that, by the end of this guide, you have everything you need to choose the right place to stay in Paris for you and your travel companions.

 Sound good to you?
 Let’s get into it.